shama/voxel-infinite/README.md

 viewer.on('viewer-init', function() {
   var gl = this.gl

-  // Create an instance of chunky chunky = createChunky(gl, {
+  // Create an instance of infinite infinite = createInfinite(gl, {
     // Give a method to generate chunks
     generator: function(i,j,k) {
       var x = i - 16